This site requires a more recent version of Adobe Flash Player to function properly.

 Under Armour aims to gain market share in various shoe categories, including running and basketball.
 The company is launching innovative footwear technologies, enhancing its footwear distribution network, hiring new talent, and expanding marketing efforts to achieve this goal.

-Footwear sales rose by 44% in 2014, and we expect these sales to continue to grow rapidly in the future.
-The much publicized SpeedForm Apollo running shoe showed excellent sell-through rates, while the $125 ClutchFitDrive baseball shoe also showed strong momentum.
-Footwear has now grown to represent 10% of the company’s net sales.
+Footwear sales rose by 57% in 2015, and we expect these sales to continue to grow rapidly in the future.
+The much publicized Curry 2 basketball shoe showed excellent sell-through rates.
+Footwear has now grown to represent 17% of the company’s revenues.

 How Does Trefis Modelling Work?